appsody/website/content/tutorials/BuildANewCloudNativeExpressAppWithAppsody.md

 The `scrape_configs` section tells Prometheus which applications to monitor, their location and port.
 By default, Prometheus will make `http` requests on `/metrics`.

-Note that for our `nodejs-app` app, the target has an address of `host.docker.internal`.
-This is a special address that tells Docker to connect to the localhost of the machine on which the docker container is running.
+For our `nodejs-app` app, the target has an address of `host.docker.internal`.
+This is a special address that tells Docker to connect to the localhost of the machine on which the Docker container is running.

+> The address `host.docker.internal` address is specific to Docker Desktop.

 2. Run Prometheus in a container using docker: